 This patient has had the resection of both tumors in different times.

 MICROSCOPIC DESCRIPTION: 1&2.
 Paraffin sections show a moderately hypercellular meningioma.
 This has a well developed syncytial architecture.
 Tumor cells have uniform nuclear features.
 No mitotic figures are identified.

 There is a single small focus of infarct-like necrosis.
 No evidence of brain invasion is seen.
 Broad dural attachment is noted.

 MICROSCOPIC DESCRIPTION: 1,2.
-The sections show features of a densely cellular astrocytic tumour.
-Most of the tumour cells have high N/C ratio with enlarged pleomorphic and hyperchromatic nuclei, granular chromatin, focal nuclear moulding and scanty cytoplasm.
+The sections show features of a densely cellular astrocytic tumor.
+Most of the tumor cells have high N/C ratio with enlarged pleomorphic and hyperchromatic nuclei, granular chromatin, focal nuclear moulding and scanty cytoplasm.
 Many mitotic figures are identified.
 There are no foci of microvascular proliferation.
 Small areas of somewhat palisaded necrosis are present.
-The tumour cells are GFAP and nestin positive.
+The tumor cells are GFAP and nestin positive.
 They have focal synaptophysin and B-tubulin positive, consistent with PNET-like differentiation.
 The Ki-67 index is about 75%.
 They are IDH-1, MGMT, ATRX, NeuN, CAM5.2, CD20 and CD3 negative.
 The features are those of glioblastoma with PNET-like component.

 DIAGNOSIS: 1,2.
 Brain tumor: Glioblastoma with PNET-like component (WHO Grade IV).